-Financial corporations, which are principally engaged in financial intermediation as a consequence of the pooling of risks.
-This includes life and non-life insurance activity.
+Financial corporations and quasi-corporations which are principally engaged in financial intermediation as the consequence of the pooling of social risks and needs of the insured persons (social insurance).
 Only pension schemes with autonomy of decision-making and with a complete set of accounts are included here.
 Other pension funds, which remain part of the entity which set them up, e.g., company pension funds, should not be reported here.

-6. Non-financial corporations (NFCs)
+8. Non-financial corporations (NFCs)

-All private and public institutional units which are not classified as financial corporations but rather in the production of goods and non-financial services with the object of generating profit.
+All private and public institutional units which are independent legal entities and are not classified as financial corporations but rather in the production of goods and non-financial services with the object of generating profit.
+This sector also includes non-financial quasi-corporations and head offices whose subsidiaries are all or mostly non-financial corporations.

-7. Households and non-profit institutions serving households
+9. Households and non-profit institutions serving households